 First Time Buyers is selling about 900 cars a year from a stock of 60, with an average value of £4,000.
 Return on investment is close to 300%, said Bruce.

 The process is rigorously managed, according to McNab.
 “Margins are strong by virtue of the value of the car.
 Key is the price point, which is market-driven,” he said.
-“They [the buying team] have to get it right at the start and they have a disciplined process.
+“They have to get it right at the start and they have a disciplined process.

-“If over-aged stock [cars more than 90 days old] is more than 5% of total stock, then they are not allowed to buy any more stock.
+“If over-aged stock is more than 5% of total stock, then they are not allowed to buy any more stock.
 Once you stop supply, they focus on the problem at hand.”